Innebandymagazinet Award

-In the 20 editions held so far, ten different players have won in the men's category, with the most recent winner being Finnish player Justus Kainulainen in 2024.
-Swedish floorball players have finished in first place thirteen times.
+In the 21 editions held so far, eleven different players have won in the men's category, with the most recent winner being Swede player Sakarias Ulriksson in 2025.
+Swedish floorball players have finished in first place a total of fourteen times.
 In the remaining years, it was Finnish players, among whom Mika Kohonen holds the record with five wins.

+The winner of the poll for 2025 and the overall five-time winner, Veera Kauppi.

-In the 18 editions held so far in the women's category, nine different players have won, with the most recent winner being Swedish player Maja Viström in 2024.
-Swedish floorball players have finished in first place twelve times in total.
-The only Finnish winner, Veera Kauppi, holds the record with four wins, tied with Swede Anna Wijk.
+In the 19 editions held so far in the women's category, nine different players have won, with the most recent winner being Finn Veera Kauppi in 2025, who claimed a record fifth victory.
+Overall, Swedish floorball players are the most successful, finishing in first place twelve times.
+Among Finns, only Kauppi has won.
 Swiss Simone Berner and Czech Eliška Krupnová each have one victory.

 History of the poll

 The poll was first announced for the calendar year 2005, initially only in the men's category.
 For the following few years, the best players of the completed season were selected.
 Since 2010, the voting has returned to being for the calendar year.

 In the women's category, voting was held for the first time in the 2007.

 In the first three editions, the top 15 players were announced; after that, only the top 10 were published.